 Houses in multiple occupation web page has more information alternatively you can contact the Housing Team on the details below.

 For more information on:

 - Notice to Quit Accommodation

-This page has been published to draw your attention to some of the issues often faced by private tenants.
+We published this page to draw your attention to some of the issues private tenants often face.
 It is not intended to provide detailed guidance.